 “This urn was exactly what we were looking for.
 It’s absolutely beautiful.
 Great quality.
 The service was great too.
 It arrived quickly and in great condition.
 Thank you.”
 Jessica D., Maine

 “We searched several sites for an urn for our son’s ashes and when we found this one we knew it was the one we wanted.
 It was out of stock so we called the wonderful and always helpful folks at Urn Garden and they explained the situation, that they expected to get more of them from the supplier but didn’t know exactly when.
 They put us on a waiting list and assured us that they would call us when they received them.
-It took over 3 months but it was definitely worth the wait.
-The Urn is beautiful, better than the pictures, and the engraving is excellent.
+It was definitely worth the wait.
+The urn is beautiful, better than the pictures, and the engraving is excellent.
 Note that they’ll work with you if you have special requests – just call them.
 They far exceeded my expectations.
 I wish all my business dealings could be with people like these.”
 Thomas, North Carolina

 “Urn is beautiful exactly what we wanted.
 Service was amazing, very professional, exceeded expectations.”
 Bob B., Arizona